 The plaintiffs had been present at the peaceful gathering in support of Falun Gong which took place in Tiananmen Square on Novermber 2001 and each of them were allegedly subjected to arbitrary detention, cruel, inhuman and degrading treatment and/or torture by the Beijing police.

-According to the indictment, Qi Liu, mayor of Beijing during the material times, planned, organized, authorized and encouraged the police to commit abuses during the arrests of Falun Gong practitioners.
-His actions would result in violations of the freedom of religion, belief, expression and assembly.
-Qi Liu is also accused of crimes against humanity due to the treatment of prisoners and of incitement to torture.
-Because of his position, the Mayor was aware of the acts committed against Falun Gong practitioners arrested, and because of his executive control over the Police, he commanded and organized such acts.
+According to the indictment, Qi Liu, as the Mayor of Beijing at the time, had planned, organized, authorized and encouraged the police to commit abuses during the arrests of Falun Gong practitioners.
+These actions would result in violations of the freedom of religion, belief, expression and assembly.
+Qi Liu is also accused of crimes against humanity and of incitement to torture.
+Because of his position as Mayor, he would have been aware of the acts committed , and because of his executive control over the police, he would have commanded and organized such acts.